sania8/EEG-Classification-Motor-Movements-using-CNN-and-MNE/README.md

 🧠 CNNs are a type of deep learning algorithm commonly used for image recognition tasks.
 In this project, CNNs are employed to analyze EEG signals and extract meaningful features for classification.

 📡 MNE (MNE-Python) is a Python package for processing and analyzing MEG (Magnetoencephalography) and EEG data.
 It provides a rich set of tools for preprocessing, visualization, and analysis of neuroimaging data.
-The customized model gave training accuracy of 83% and testing accuracy of 76%.

 ## How to Use